charlesjullien/Advanced-Solidity/Merkle_Trees/Readme.md

 To use it in our smart contract we use the MerkleProof.sol contract from Openzeppelin : openzeppelin/contracts/utils/cryptography/MerkleProof.sol

-In the frontend, we will have to use merkletreejs to generate our root and proof : const { MerkleTree } = require('merkletreejs');
+In the frontend and deployment script, we will have to use merkletreejs to generate our root, leaf and proof : const { MerkleTree } = require('merkletreejs');